 Ribeira Sacra

-Yes, Ribeira Sacra is a fertile grape-growing region that enjoys Designation of Origin (D.O.) status for its wine production.
-It's uniquely referred to as "heroic viticulture" because, due to the steepness of the mountains and hills, most vineyards here are terraced.
-With so many vines hanging off the sides of hills and canyons, the simple act of grape-harvesting in Ribeira Sacra requires much deftness and agility.
+Ribeira Sacra is a fertile grape-growing region that enjoys Designation of Origin (DO) status for its wine production.
+It's uniquely referred to as "heroic viticulture" because most vineyards here are terraced due to the steepness of the mountains and hills.
+With so many vines hanging off the sides of hills and canyons, the simple act of grape harvesting in Ribeira Sacra requires much agility and agility.
+After the boat ride, you'll head to a local guesthouse, where the friendly hosts will prepare a homemade meal for you to enjoy.
+Then hop back in the car and drive a couple of hours west to the coastal city of Vigo, where you'll spend the night.

-Day 7: Tour the Cíes Islands - Drive From Vigo to Santiago
+Day 7: Explore the Cíes Islands, Drive to Santiago de Compostela

 Rodas Beach, Cíes Islands